M4rshe1/zebar-rose-pine-pp/README.md

 ```

 4. **Install in Zebar**
-   - Copy the `zpack.json` file to your Zebar packs directory
+   - Copy the files to your Zebar packs directory
-   - Or use the development copy script: `npm run devcopy`

 ### Available Scripts